Myomo Inc. (MYO) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Myomo Inc. (MYO) is $5.03, which is $4.29 above the current market price.
-The public float for MYO is 6.84M, and currently, short sellers hold a 6.13% ratio of that float.
-The average trading volume of MYO on March 07, 2023 was 844.53K shares.
+The average price point forecasted by analysts for Myomo Inc. (MYO) is $5.03, which is $4.22 above the current market price.
+The public float for MYO is 6.84M, and currently, short sellers hold a 4.03% ratio of that floaft.
+The average trading volume of MYO on March 10, 2023 was 856.16K shares.

 MYO’s Market Performance